Learn about the origins, advantages, and drawbacks of this long-running QWERTY alternative

 Did You Know?:Different keyboard sizes can make a big difference for ergonomics too — check out our guide to 60% keyboards to learn more.

-When was the Dvorak keyboard invented?
+History of the Dvorak keyboard layout

 The Dvorak keyboard layout was initially created for use on typewriters, which needed to be manually configured for one layout or another due to their mechanical action.
 This meant Dvorak typists needed to seek out typewriters manufactured with their preferences in mind — and since QWERTY had already become established as the norm for this purpose as of the late 19th century, Dvorak’s spread was limited by concerns for supply and demand.